Geometer1729/persist-retro/README.md

 ```

 # Missing features
-- [ ] work with non-string etries in the directories list
+- [X] Work with non-string etries in the directories list
+- [ ] Work with symlinks
 - [ ] Support files with home-manager
 - [ ] Work with the impermanence nixosModule